What You Should Know About Vitamin A and Retinol

 In a perfect world, I would have the skin of my ten year old self.
 The harsh reality is that with the passing of time our skin changes and it ages day by day.

 Are there things we can do to slow down the clock?
 Absolutely!
 Hey, some things even get better with age!

-Skincare has really come a long way along the years, and it’s given us a great tool to help skin look younger and firmer.
+Skincare has really come a long way, and it’s given us a great tool to help skin look younger and firmer.
 What might this tool be you ask?
 Vitamin A.

 Today will be diving into what vitamin A is and why it’s so powerful when it comes to reversing the effects of aging on the skin.

 What is Vitamin A?

 Vitamin A is a group of retinoids that works by protecting the skin at a cellular level.
 It helps support cell growth, including the daily replacement of skin cells.

 There are two basic forms of vitamin A, there is retinol and beta-carotene.
 Retinol promotes the renewal of skin and enhances collagen production.
 Beta-carotene is an antioxidant that helps protect the body from free radicals.

 Here’s three ways vitamin A can help your skin:

 - It ensures that skin tissues are able to produce mucous and provide a barrier against infections.